rockpat/website/README.md

 I'm using [Hugo](https://github.com/gohugoio/hugo), as my static site generator of choice, [hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod) as my theme and I'm deploying my Website to Cloudflare (Pages). :-)

+### Contributing :-)

+You're more then welcome to contribute stuff like typos, grammar fixes but also to suggest how I can implement stuff, better.

 ### History :-/

 My Website, for the longest time in existense had issues, one of them game breaking...